nikkh/popup-mini-hack/azure-devops-projects-mini-hack.md

 [hints](hints/devops-challenge1-hints.md)

 ## Challenge 2 - Change the sample application home page
 The aim of this challenge is to make a simple change to the Sample Application Home Page.
-You must include the text "Mini-hack<your team name>" somewhere on the hope page of your application.
+You shoould include the text "Mini-hack" + "your team name" somewhere on the hope page of your application.

 > Done: You must be able to browse to your application and see the change.